bushmusi/leaderboard/README.md

 # Leaderboard
-This is n this project l set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules..
+This is this project I have set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules..

-In this project, you will be using javascript arrays and object to store the list of books and saving the book colection in the local storage.
-Do not use any other framework, just pure javascript.
-After you are done with the project, run tests and deploy.
+In this project, I have add features like to add score and fetch all scores using API.

 ### [Live Demo Link](https://bushmusi.github.io/leaderboard/)